saphir-travel/documentation/content/developer/howtos/website_themes/building_blocks.rst

      - Description
    * - start
-     - Fires when the publisher selects the snippet for the first time in an editing session or when the snippet is drag-dropped into the page
+     - Fires when the publisher selects the snippet for the first time in an editing session or when the snippet is drag-dropped into the page.
    * - onFocus
-     - Fires each time the snippet is selected by the user or when the snippet is drag-dropped into the page
+     - Fires each time the snippet is selected by the user or when the snippet is drag-dropped into the page.
    * - onBlur
-     - This event occurs when a snippet loses focus
+     - This event occurs when a snippet loses focus.
    * - onClone
-     - Fires just after a snippet is duplicated
+     - Fires just after a snippet is duplicated.
    * - onRemove
-     - It occurs just before that the snippet is removed
+     - It occurs just before that the snippet is removed.
    * - onBuilt
      - Fires just after that the snippet is dragged and dropped into a drop zone.
-When this event is triggered, the content is already inserted in the page
+When this event is triggered, the content is already inserted in the page.
    * - cleanForSave
-     - It triggers before the publisher saves the page
+     - It triggers before the publisher saves the page.